Skip to content

 Step Definition

-Frequent losers Always-losers above the threshold → 2,735 firms
+Frequent losers Always-losers at or above the cutoff → 2,735 firms

 Treatment losers = 1 if a tender-item has ≥1 FL participant